 Lecture notes (as applicable) will be posted on Courselink by 11:59 pm the day before the scheduled class.
 A copy of this syllabus and other course materials are also posted.

 Course Policies

 Grading and Submission Policies

-Explicit marking guides have been given for all of your written assignments as well as the group presentation.
+Explicit marking guides have been given for your written.
 The following table summarizes due dates, manner of submission, and late penalties for the written submissions.